-1 The working of proteins is determined by their 3D Developing and Using Models LO-5.
-Discuss structural conformations.
-Developing models in synthesising and application of predicting relationships amongst biomolecules in 1.1.4.
-Scope: Scientists and engineers are working to variables between systems and their addressing the impacts develop and produce molecule-based materials (e.g., components in the natural and human- of climate change (e.g., plastics, forks, toilet papers, etc.) that can satisfy our designed world(s). green technology) high demands for quality and performance while at the same time posing no burden to the environment Develop models based on scientific because they are made of renewable resources and are evidence or logic and reasons, to fully biodegradable. represent relationships between systems or components of a system.
-(LO-2) 1.1.5.
-Scope: Nucleic acids are formed by the (/ arrangement of nucleotides in the form of a long chain.
+The working of proteins is determined by their 3D structural conformations.

+- 1.1.4.
+Scope: Scientists and engineers are working to develop and produce molecule-based materials (e.g., plastics, forks, toilet papers, etc.) that can satisfy our high demands for quality and performance while at the same time posing no burden to the environment because they are made of renewable resources and are fully biodegradable. - 1.1.5.
+Scope: Nucleic acids are formed by the arrangement of nucleotides in the form of a long chain.
 A nucleotide is composed of a pentose sugar, nitrogenous base, and phosphate group.
-DNA and RNA are two different nucleic acids.
-1.1.6.
+DNA and RNA are two different nucleic acids. - 1.1.6.
 DNA contains information that directs the production of proteins.
 A DNA molecule contains two strands (polynucleotide chains) arranged to form a double helix.
-The sequence of nitrogenous bases determines the sequence of amino acids in a polypeptide chain.
-1.1.7.
+The sequence of nitrogenous bases determines the sequence of amino acids in a polypeptide chain. - 1.1.7.
 RNA contains a single strand of nucleotides.
 There are three different types of RNA (i.e., rRNA, mRNA and tRNA).
 Each RNA performs specific roles during protein synthesis.